-Notification of dental, medical appointments etc, should be made in writing to the class teacher and the child collected from the school office by the parent.
+Notification of dental, medical appointments etc, should be made in writing or via email to the school and the child collected from the school office by the parent.
 (For safety reasons we do not allow children to wait outside the school or at the school gate).

 Generally, if your child is taking regular doses of medicine, we would not expect them to attend school.
 However, if towards the end of a course of antibiotics your child has recovered sufficiently, they may be well enough to return to school.
 Any prescribed medicines are permitted to be given in school at the discretion of the Welfare Officer.
 Written permission must be given before this applies.
 All such medicines and permission must be brought into school by the parent and discussed with the Welfare Officer and not sent in with the child in the first instance.

 In year 6 your child will be weighed and measured as part of the National Child Measurement Programme.